 If you wish to improve from a B to an A, or if you find Math confusing and bewildering, I would like to help.
 Between teaching 7 years of High School Math and 3 years of College Adjunct Math, I have gained perspectives on ways to reach a wide range of students.

-Graduate Degree: Seton Hall - Masters, Math
+Graduate Degree: Seton Hall - Masters, Mathematics

 What is your teaching philosophy?